WebDevDevon/webdevdevon/README.md

 ![](https://i.imgur.com/oxsTKL4.png)
 ### Hi there 👋, My name is Devon Batemon
-I am a aspiring Front-end web developer based in California.
+I am a Front-end web developer based in California.
 I currently know / still learning both Front-end development and Back-end development.
 My field of knowledge at the moment lie in HTML, CSS, Javascript, Node.Js, MongoDB, and React.
 I hope to help bring creative projects to life and demonstrate my commitment to developing world-class websites for your company.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">